Contact us

 What are Behavioral Addictions?

-The symptoms of behavioral addiction include a compulsive need to engage in the behavior, neglect of personal and professional responsibilities, and continued indulgence in the behavior despite negative consequences.
-Withdrawal symptoms can occur, such as moodiness or irritability when unable to perform the addictive behavior.
-Over time, the individual may require more of the behavior to achieve the same satisfaction, indicating tolerance.
+Symptoms of behavioral addiction include a compulsive need to engage in the behavior, neglect of personal and professional responsibilities, and continued indulgence despite negative consequences.
+Withdrawal symptoms, such as moodiness and irritability, occur when individuals cannot perform the addictive behavior.
+Over time, individuals require more of the behavior to achieve the same satisfaction, indicating tolerance.

 Behavioral addiction is influenced by several factors, including biological predispositions, psychological conditions, social environment, and underlying stress or trauma.
-Engaging in certain behaviors can trigger the brain’s reward system much like addictive substances do, leading to reinforced behaviors despite harmful outcomes.
+Engaging in certain behaviors triggers the brain’s reward system much like addictive substances do, leading to reinforced behaviors despite harmful outcomes.

 What are the Types of Behavioral Addictions?